lhackel-tub/ConfigILM/docs/wip.md

 :::{warning}

 The content you selected is an active WIP!
-It is not part of `ConfigVLM` as of now.
+It is not part of `ConfigILM` as of now.
 :::